amamory-embedded/sched-learning/docs/source/index.rst

 Output File: Schedule YAML file
 *******************************

-The following example describes a taskset of 3 tasks.
+The following example describes a task set of 3 tasks.

 The schedule attributes are: